austeeen/byteknight/README.md

-# smoke
+# ByteKnight

-Project Smoke, or the "SmokeEngine", is a new project that hopes to produce a series of simple and useful modules for building 2D games.
+Project ByteKnight, is a new project that hopes to produce a series of simple and useful modules for building 2D games.
 It is designed to work alongside SFML 2.5.

 ## modules